liunanfu1992/liunanfu1992/README.md

 - ⚡ Fun fact: ...
 -->

-- I'm Nanfu Liu, a student enrolled in the BUPT-QMUL Joint Programme,majoring in Internet of Things Engineering. <br>
+- I'm Nanfu Liu, a student enrolled in the BUPT-QMUL Joint Programme, majoring in Internet of Things Engineering. <br>
   (Liu Nanfu is my commonly used alias.
 Feel free to address me by this name in both online and offline interactions.)
 - My tech stack:
   - C++, Java, Golang, Python, Swift, Typst (Perhaps haven't mastered them 100%, but can quickly get up to speed on related tasks based on project requirements).